binhcn/tech-bank/java-core.md

 Record classes
 - a feature in Java 17
 - is created just to carry data, you can't change the value after initialization
-- insteand of creating a verbose, lengthy and cumbersome Java object with full overriden methods (toString(), equals(), getter,...), we can simply create record class
+- Creating a immutable Java object with full ubility (print json format, compare field value,...) needs full overriden methods (toString(), equals(), getter,...).
+It is so verbose and cumbersome.
+Thus, we can simply create record class insteads.
+- Record classes can implement interface, extend record but NOT extends other classes
 ```
 record Alien (int id, String name) {
+  static int num;
   public Alien {
     if (id == 0) throw new IllegalArgumentException("id cannot be zero");
   }
+  public void show();
 }
 ```